diferma0151/sample_repo/developers/RepositoryAccess.md

 ## Command Execution

-`RepoAgent` (and its backend, `CmdAgent`) provide the same APIs to execute Mercurial commands asynchronously.
+`RepoAgent` and its backend, `CmdAgent`, provide the same APIs to execute Mercurial commands asynchronously.

 `runCommand(cmdline)` or `runCommandSequence([cmdline, ...])` start or queue the specified command and return new `CmdSession` object which will provide notification signals.